Save Ballona Wetlands from Massive Bulldozing

 So far, the CDFW has already damaged the Ballona Wetlands by renting the land to the film industry and allowing groundwater to be diverted away from the wetlands.
 The proposed bulldozing will destroy shelter and food sources for seven endangered species and dozens of other imperiled species, while spending untold millions of public dollars.
 CDFW has not provided any hydrology studies of Ballona showing the multiple underlying freshwater aquifers that will be destroyed with saltwater inundation and drainage into the Santa Monica Bay.

-Here is a list of species that reside at the Ballona Wetlands prepared by the Ballona Institute with assistance from naturalist/photographer Jonathan Coffin.
+Here is a list of species that reside at the Ballona Wetlands prepared by the Ballona Institute and Sierra Club with assistance from naturalist/photographer Jonathan Coffin.

 Review the full Draft Environmental Impact Report on Ballona Wetlands Ecological Reserve from the California Dept. of Fish & Wildlife.